 After dozens of horses on one property have been left to slowly starve to death, we raised concerns over the remaining horses and pushed for animal cruelty charges to be laid.
-In August it was finally announced that the man responsible was being charged with animal cruelty.
-It is unclear whether the remaining 8 horses are still in his possession.
+In August 2020 it was finally announced that the man responsible was being charged with animal cruelty.
+He pled guilty in court on 27 April 2021.

 UPDATE 21 SEPTEMBER 2020

 Authorities have charged a man with offences under the Animal Care and Protection Act 2001 in August.

 Terence John Oberle appeared at court in Toowoomba on 21 September but the matter was adjourned until 19 November.
 Read more here.

 UPDATE 8 JULY 2020

 Authorities completed their investigation into the starved and neglected horses.
 After 6 months they have still not charged anyone and say they are now awaiting legal advice.
 This is what happens when you have the Department of Agriculture responsible for enforcing animal welfare laws.
 Read more here.